 It’s a myth that this is the day that Kamakhya menstruates… but don’t quote me on that!

 This temple celebrates a woman’s ability to conceive, as opposed to shaming it!
 Which is totally cool in my books.

-However, regardless of all this, women who are menstruating are forbidden in entering the temple.
+However, regardless of all this, women who are menstruating are forbidden from entering the temple.

 5. Goats are sacrificed and… well, it’s not pretty!

 When I entered the temple I didn’t know what to expect inside.
 It was so dark, hot, and stuffy it was almost claustrophobic and too much to bear.